django/code-of-conduct/README.md

 going to be useful base for other communities to not only adopt, but also implement and enforce the Code of Conduct.

+**Note:** Within the scope of all the documents in this repository, any reference to the “working group” shall mean the "Code of Conduct Working Group", unless explicitly specified otherwise.

 ## Documentation for the Community

 Public-facing documentation for community members: